 Port Towns Elementary School

-- The teacher population of 73 teachers has grown by 17% over five school years.
+The teacher population of 74 teachers has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-6|